frankchuddy/BitSee/README.md

 # BitSee
 ### _Version 0.1.1_
-Check the bitcoin balance and history for any Bitcoin Wallet address.
+A simple OSX app to check the bitcoin balance and history for any Bitcoin Wallet address.
+The history includes each transaction hash, the relay ip address of the transaction, the date time of each, as well as the current bitcoin wallet balance.

 #### Language